dev-ciberc/ciberc-ca/README.md

 # Use Case Description

-One of our clients generated the VRF migration report in an exhausting time, in terms of the client, one week to validate each piece of equipment, ciberc-ca generates a comparative cross-validation report saving a lot of time and avoiding human errors.
+One of our clients generated the VRF migration report in an exhausting time, in terms of the client, one week to validate each piece of equipment, ciberc-ca generates a comparative cross-validation report saving a lot of time and avoiding human errors, at the same time it allows saving and viewing records of alive and interfaces command when establishing a connection with a MongoDB database.

 # Installation